Register

 Think of the word: landing.

-I guess one of the first things to associate is landing field.
+I guess one of the first things to associate is a landing field.
 And indeed, it has pretty much in common with a landing page.

 OK, now let's imagine you're on a plane, and it's about to land.
 Here's the picture: the Boeing's wheels meet the runway, and in a couple of moments, it taxies to the landing field.
 You see a tube attached, and in just a couple of moments, you rush to the airport building together with a flow of people.
 Now think: where do they all go to?
-Either to register and take a taxi to a hotel, or to wait at the terminal, filling the time getting souvenirs and duty–free spirits.
-And here's the essence: of these crowds of people that arrive, no one stays at the landing field for long, and nobody leaves it by the same path they came.
-The stream of people moves where it should move, and that's pretty much the same direction for all.
-Putting it in SEO terms, all visitors proceed further.
+Either to register and take a taxi to a hotel, or to wait at the terminal, amusing themselves getting souvenirs and duty–free spirits.

 So if your web page were a landing field, nobody'd be able to hit the Back button in the browser.
 And, because you can't say "Don't hit the back button!", your goal is to set your visitor in a mood to do what you expect (e.g. buy, or click a link, or leave a comment and so on), and not click the backward arrow.